 “Are you HIPAA compliant?
 We're not,” explains WeTransfer.
 “We are not HIPAA compliant because it focuses on medical data and our service was primarily built to cater to creative minds.
 Also, we have a global user base to cater to and it is proven to be quite difficult to make exceptions on a country-level.
 Since we are not bound by US laws, we aren't obliged to comply with HIPAA regulations.”

-So, there you have it straight from the horse’s mouth, folks.
-Is WeTransfer HIPAA compliant?
-No, it’s not.
+So, there you have it straight from the horse's mouth, folks.
+Is WeTransfer secure enough to be HIPAA compliant?
+No, it's not.

 So, let's ask another question…

 How Can HIPAA Covered Entities Remain HIPAA Compliant when Sharing Sensitive Files?

 HIPAA compliant data transfers Must be done using secure sockets layer encryption to transfer patient data from one place to another.

 PHI consists of all the data your organization holds on your patients that relate to their past, present or future health condition.